EDCD/EDDI/SpeechResponder/Variables.md

     - `rebuy` The rebuy value of the ship, in credits
     - `cargocapacity` the total tonnage cargo capacity
     - `name` the name of the ship
+    - `phoneticname` the name of the ship, using any phonetic pronunciation that has been set and is supported by the current voice
     - `ident` the identifier of the ship
     - `role` the role of the ship
     - `health` the current health of the hull, from 0 to 100